-There seems to be a new trend in Hollywood: trailers that reveal far too much about the film, giving away the entire setup and sometimes even the outcome within a 2-minute montage.
+There seems to be a new trend in Hollywood: movie trailers that reveal far too much about the film, giving away the entire setup and sometimes even the outcome within a 2-minute montage.
 I recall a time when movie trailers were equally exciting as a trip to the cinema – the perfect blend of teasing the story, its characters and the setup without giving away any surprises.
 That art seems almost forgotten.
-I suppose the real question we need to ask ourselves, are whether movie trailers are spoiling cinema or whether a lazy generation is to blame?
+I suppose the real question we need to ask ourselves, is whether movie trailers are spoiling cinema or whether a lazy generation is to blame?

 It’s easy to admit that movie trailers can make or break a film.
 There are numerous examples of films that seemed destined to doom even before their release date, mostly due to an awful two-minute introduction.
 2016’s Ghostbusters is a perfect example of a bad trailer happening to a fairly decent film.
 Regardless of all the marketing that followed the first trailer for the film, nothing could be done to rectify the negative publicity.

-Good trailers matter.
 So why do studios seem to be getting it so wrong?
 Why are they giving away entire film plots and twists?
 Why are spoiler-heavy trailers getting longer?

 In their heydey, trailers were an art.
 They were simply there to whet our appetites for what’s to come.
 However, things have changed.
 Unfortunately, audiences are to blame.
 According to experts in the business, the more audiences know about a film, the likelier they are to go see it.
 Audiences are demanding to see what they are paying for before they go see it.
 Sadly, the numbers prove this to be true.
 And all of this results in the studios overselling their products.